larseggert/bcp45bis/draft-eggert-bcp45bis.md

 These topics used to be in scope for the IETF discussion list, but have since moved to dedicated lists:

-- Last Call discussions of proposed document actions now take place on the IETF Last Calls mailing list {{LAST-CALLS}}.
+- Last Call discussions of documents now take place on the IETF Last Calls mailing list {{LAST-CALLS}}.

 - Discussion of IETF administrative policies now take place on the discussion